Classical Simulation of Variational Quantum Classifiers using Tensor Rings: Evaluations

 \subsection{Binary Classification: MNIST}

-We perform a binary classification MNIST dataset with classes $0$ and $1$.
-MNIST dataset consists of images of size $28\times28$, which is reduced to a feature vector using an autoencoder.
-The autoencoder consists of 2 convolution layers in encoder assembly and 3 transpose convolution layers in the decoder assembly.
-We generate a feature space of dimension 4, 8, 16 and 32 for multiple experiments.The cirucit structure uses the same layer as the experiment in IRIS dataset, however multiple experiments are conducted by repeating these layers multiple times.
+We perform a binary classification on MNIST dataset with classes $3$ and $7$ (among the ten classes from 0 to 9).
+We choose 230 samples with labels $3$ and $7$ (referred to as reduced MNIST in this manuscript) to be split into training and test datasets to facilitate faster training.
+We have also chosen a smaller dataset for effective comparison against Qiskit's algorithm which can prove harder to train over larger datasets.
+MNIST dataset consists of images of size $28\times28$, which is reduced to a smaller feature vector using Principal Component Analysis (PCA).
+We generate a feature space of dimension 4 and 8 for multiple experiments.
+The circuit structure uses the same layer as the experiment in IRIS dataset, however multiple experiments are conducted by repeating these layers multiple times as seen in Table \ref{tab:results}.
 The initially prepared qubit state $\ket{0000}$ for a 4 dimension feature space is decomposed into a tensor ring as described before.
 We select the final measurements $\ket{0000}$ and $\ket{1111}$ as output values for 2 classes (The same method, scaled appropriately is used to encode outputs for experiments with larger number of qubits).
-We further apply logarithmic sigmoid function to selected measurements to obtain class probability and compute a negative log likelihood loss and backpropagate to obtain gradients.
-The VQC is trained with an Adam optimizer with a learning rate of $0.01$ and a batch size of $10000$ for $5$ epochs.
-The accuracy curves with respect to number of qubits and layers are shown in Figure \ref{fig:MNIST}.
+We further apply softmax function to selected measurements to obtain class probability and compute the cross-entropy loss and backpropagate to obtain gradients.
+The VQC is trained with an Adam optimizer with a learning rate of $0.01$ and a batch size of $4$ for $50$ epochs.
+The accuracy from the simulations are reported in the Table \ref{tab:results}.